ContaoDMS/dms/README.md

 <img align="right" width="200" height="200" src="https://raw.githubusercontent.com/ContaoDMS/documentation/master/logo/ContaoDMS_Logo_200x200.png">

-Provides a document management system for the (Contao)[http://contao.org] CMS.
+Provides a document management system for the [Contao](http://contao.org) CMS.

-It offers the possibility to store versioned files in an unlimited category structure with defined access rights it.
+It offers the possibility to store versioned files in an unlimited category structure.

+Access will be controlled by with defined rights for each category and member group.
+The system uses the [Contao](http://contao.org) build in members and meber groups.

 Installation